 How can I avoid a deposit dispute and get my full deposit back?

 As mentioned above, disputes can be avoided by having a frank and honest conversation with your landlord, coming to an agreement about which deductions are fair and which ones you don’t agree with.

 Other ways you can avoid a deposit dispute are making sure you adhere to the rules of your tenancy agreement throughout your time living in the property.

 By keeping the property clean and tidy, you can minimise the chance of a dispute at the end of your tenancy.
-What’s more, if you bring any issues to your landlord’s attention as soon as possible, they will be able to deal with them immediately, rather than the problem becoming worse and needing to be rectified at the end of a tenancy.
+What’s more, if you bring any maintenance issues to your landlord’s attention as soon as possible, they will be able to deal with them immediately, rather than the problem becoming worse and needing to be rectified at the end of a tenancy.

 Some other steps you can take to improve your chances of getting your deposit back in full and avoiding a dispute include:

 - Thoroughly checking the inventory at the start of the tenancy, to ensure it's accurate and any notable feedback is included i.e. wear and tear.
 Taking photos of any damage and ideally, getting your letting agent/landlord to sign any documented issues should help you if there's a disagreement on any items.

 - Attending the checkout process at the end of the tenancy.
 Read our full guide to what you need to know about the checkout process here.

 - Understanding what can be deemed fair wear and tear

 - Having a good relationship with your landlord and communicating frequently and openly